 Auldington is situated central to Launceston's many attractions and our knowledgeable staff can assist you with information and an excellent range of brochures and maps.
-The free Launceston TIGER tourist bus stops at Princes Square on Frederick Street and will take you to all of the major tourist destinations around town.
-There is a METRO bus stop located at the front entrance to the hotel.
+The free Launceston TIGER tourist bus operates Monday to Friday and stops at Princes Square on Frederick Street.
+It is a hop-on-hop-off service that will take you to all of the major tourist destinations around town.
+There is also a METRO bus stop located at the front entrance to the hotel.

 Sights and activities:

-- Cataract Gorge - a must see while in Launceston and take a trip across the gorge on the world's longest single-span chairlift.
+- Cataract Gorge - Our main tourist attraction is a must see while in Launceston!
+Auldington is the closest hotel to the First Basin car park.
+Take a ride across the expanse of the gorge on the world's longest single-span chairlift.

 - 1842 Gallery - Take a leisurely stroll around the city on a Launceston Historical Walking tour and learn about Launceston's wonderful historic buildings.
 Tours depart from 1842 Gallery.

-- City Park - Visit City Park and inspect the John Hart Conservatory, then take a peek at the free live Japanese Macaque monkey enclosure and finally drop in at Design Centre Tasmania to view the fabulous hand-crafted furniture made using Tasmanian timber or any of the other beautiful crafts on display in their free public gallery.
+- City Park - Visit City Park and inspect the John Hart Conservatory, then take a peek at the free live Japanese Macaque monkey enclosure and finally drop in at Design Centre Tasmania to view the fabulous hand-crafted furniture made using Tasmanian timber or any of the other beautiful crafts on display.

 - National Automobile Museum of Tasmania - Across the road from City Park you will find the National Automobile Museum of Tasmania, housing a wide collection of antique cars and motorbikes dating back to the early 1900s.